RMITBLOG/WVD_TeamsDeploy/README.md

 How to use the Applicaton:

-Run application as an administrator
+Run the application as an administrator or it will not work.

 Click Step 1 prepare and download the required components.
 Click Install (only) after completing step 1,